awslabs/duvet/design/witness/dogfood.md

 Expected shape of the results:

-- The **same-crate** witness-property pairs (proof fn ↔ `duvet-coverage` implementation) DISCHARGE: their bound witnesses carry coverage for the in-crate implementation annotations, and the verified `is_executed_by` cell confirms it.
+- Every **proof-side** witness-property pair (proof fn ↔ verified-crate implementation) DISCHARGES: the bound witnesses carry coverage for the in-crate implementation annotations, and the verified `is_executed_by` cell confirms it.
+Spec text quoted by a witnessed proof test is covered ONLY by implementation annotations inside the witness's line set — engine-side copies of that text were removed (they return with the LCOV producer) or narrowed to the clauses the engine genuinely owns.
-- The **cross-crate** implementation annotations (in `duvet/src/query/{engine,result,witness}.rs`) covering the same spec text FAIL to discharge: proof witnesses from `duvet-coverage`'s SST logs structurally cannot reach `duvet`-crate code.
-Per [Decision 8](decisions.md#decision-8) (subset of producers), ALL covering implementations must be witnessed — so the pairs fail, and that is **correct behavior**.
-- The runtime `type=test` annotations (on `#[test]` fns) become UNWITNESSED in a proof-only run — also Decision 8, on purpose.
+- The runtime `type=test` annotations (on `#[test]` fns) are UNWITNESSED in a proof-only run — Decision 8, on purpose.
+This is the ENTIRE residual failure set of the unsliced run (see the staging section below); zero failed correlations and zero missing-implementation findings remain.

-  Only the sliced run is gated today.
+## Placement rules the closure work established {#placement-rules}

+Hard-won by root-causing the 2026-08-02 failed-correlation set:

+- **No interleaved prose inside annotation stacks.** These files have no language classifier, so degraded resolution skips only blank and annotation lines; an ordinary `//` comment between stacked annotation blocks becomes the upper blocks' resolved target — unwitnessable.
+Prose goes ABOVE the stack (spec §1.1's placement note, itself now cited from `target_resolution.rs`).
+- **Attributes go above the stack too.** A `#[allow(...)]` between the stack and the fn header displaces the target the same way.
+- **Rule definitions live on consulted lines.** Enum-variant declarations are not in any witness's line set; the ClaimRule rule quotes moved to the `binds` spec fn's match arms.
+- **One implementation owner per proof-tested spec text**, at the site whose `ensures` proves it; engine adapters keep a pointer comment.

 ## Cross-crate pairs: implementation-true, witness-pending {#cross-crate-posture}